 Sights in Downtown Budapest – District V.

-TIP: District V. functions as the heart of the city, being the centre of public transport, business life, and tourism.
 Along with the Hungarian parliament on Kossuth Square, many other government offices and ministries are located here.

 The capital’s largest church, the St Stephen’s Basilica stands on a spacious plaza in V. district.

 Ride along on 2 wheels and find out about the must-see attractions of the inner city on our 1-hour Segway tour.

 A 15-20 minute training (on top of the tour duration) and professional guiding are included.
 Tours depart every day between 09.00 – 18.00.

 Several parts of the city centre are world heritage site, protected by the UNESCO.